-Clearly and boldly is how this template presents a legal business.
+Clearly and boldly is how this attorney website builder template presents a legal business.
 Immediately you are drawn to the strong image (we’ll come on to this later), and the prominent claims made.
-Twenty five years is a long time in the business, you must be doing something right.
+Twenty-five years is a long time in the business, you must be doing something right.

-When creating your site, consider your business from a customer perspective.
+When thinking about how to make a legal website, consider your business from a customer perspective.
 Figure out what your customers want and then give it to them.

-Moto CMS templates offer serious flexibility for you to create a site that can help you establish a strong on and offline brand presence.
-The freedom and simplicity of templates are their strength, allowing anyone with quite basic knowledge of how to work a computer able to create professional quality sites.
+Moto CMS templates with a website builder offer serious flexibility for you to create a site that can help you establish a strong on and offline brand presence.
+The freedom and simplicity of templates powered by Moto CMS lawyer website builder are their strength, allowing anyone with quite basic knowledge of how to work a computer able to create professional-quality sites.

 The law may be the product of hundreds of years, but that doesn’t mean your site needs to be old.
 The contemporary template below sets out a confident and modern approach.
 You can see how the traditional aspects of the law have been married to a really exciting, scrolling-style website in the other template.

-Your brand should convey some of your approach and also your personality.
+Your brand should convey some of your approaches and also your personality.
 Create a site that sells you and your business.
 It’s an investment in your brand that will pay off.